 Born in Rock Island Illinois, Sandburg was the co-founder of Bohemia Gallery in Tucson Arizona where she curated exhibitions while making her own artwork.
 In 2012, she moved to Pittsburgh for her residency exhibition, “In Her Own Words”, at Borelli-Edwards Galleries.
 In the 2013 “35th Annual Frank Sticks Exhibit” at Glenn Eure Gallery in Nags Head North Carolina, Sandburg's artwork received top honors with the Best of Show Award.
 In 2014, Sandburg's artwork was selected to appear in the Lions Gate motion picture The Last Witch Hunter.
 Her artwork has been exhibited at Aqua Art Miami 2016, 2017, and 2018, and Superfine!
 NYC 2017 and DC 2018, and LA Art Show 2018 and 2019.

-View Daria Sandburg's 2019 BoxHeart Exhibition, The Seekers Book of Knowledge, on Artsy and Stay Tuned for her Upcoming BoxHeart Exhibition in 2021!
+View images from Sandburg's 2019 BoxHeart Exhibition, The Seekers Book of Knowledge.
+Sandburg's Upcoming BoxHeart Exhibition is in 2021.